grahamsutton/postey-repository-tut/README.md

 # Postey (Repository Pattern Tutorial)

-This is an actual working version of how I implement as simple repository pattern based on my blog article [Implement the Repository Pattern in PHP](https://grahamsutton.dev/implement-the-repository-pattern-in-php/).
+This is an actual working version of how I implement a simple repository pattern based on my blog article [Implement the Repository Pattern in PHP](https://grahamsutton.dev/implement-the-repository-pattern-in-php/).

 ## Try It Yourself